Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 # props
 - It objects that can be passed through components.
 Ex: <ComponentXY anyPropsName={object}>
 - All propos will be inside this.props
+- components will re-render when the props change, and any child component, nested component are rendered aswell

+# input types
+- type='search' creates the X button to delete the search